whyme-duh/whyme-duh/README.md

 <!-- # Hi there, I'm Jesse - aka [codeSTACKr][youtube] 👋 -->

-# Hello EVERYONE , I'm Ritik - aka Ritikwithout_H
+# Hello EVERYONE , I'm Ritik - aka whyme-duh

 ## I'm a Student, Developer and future to be CEO.